Have You Been to Australia’s Most Beautiful Beaches?

 Scarborough Beach, WA

 15/101Perth-dwellers love to pop out to Scarborough Beach, a glistening coastal spot 20 minutes from the CBD.
-The foreshore of the beach has recently had a revamp, with skate bowls, shaded areas and grassy areas dotted along the promenade.
+In recent years, the foreshore of the beach had a revamp, with skate bowls, shaded areas and grassy areas dotted along the promenade.

 Image credit: Getty Images